BlockchainCommons/Gordian/README.md

 To read more details about macos *StandUp.app* please see the dedicated github [readme here](https://github.com/BlockchainCommons/Bitcoin-Standup/blob/master/MacOS/README.md).

-### iOS
+### iOS - remote app

-The iOS application *StandUp-Remote* utilizes your Bitcoin Core node as a backend, offering you a relatively secure, private, self sovereign means of accessing, spending, and receiving your Bitcoin on the go using your own node via authenticated Tor hidden services.
+The iOS application *StandUp-Remote* utilizes your Bitcoin Core node as a backend, offering you a relatively secure, private, self sovereign means of accessing, spending, and receiving your Bitcoin on the go.
 Once you scan a QuickConnect QR code the app will automatically start firing off a carefully constructed list of RPC commands to your node to create a special type of wallet whereby no private keys are stored on your node.
 The iOS device holds your encrypted seed and simply derives the correct private keys to sign transactions with on demand whenever you go to spend, *never* reusing a private key or address.
 StandUp-Remote is a powerful but simple to use wallet that offers both advanced and basic functionality, giving users full control over their seed with the ability to import seeds.

 Because the app is accessing your node over Tor you may put your Bitcoin Core machine completely behind a firewall with no port forwarding whatsoever to access your node anywhere in the world, self sovereignty at its finest.